vineetred/flowy/README.md

 * For example, if you have 11 wallpapers, the names must be ```paper-01.jpg, paper-02.jpg...```.
 * It does not matter what the names of the files are as long as they are sequential.

+## Solar - Sunrise and Sunset
+* Flowy can take into account your location's sunrise and sunset timings.
+* This option can be used by running ```flowy --solar /path/to/dir lat lon``` and passing flowy the path to the wallpapers, latitiude, and longitude of your location.
+* Keep in mind that the wallpapers in the path must be segregated by adding ```DAY``` or ```NIGHT``` tags within the wallpaper names.
+This is done so that flowy knows which wallpapers to show during the day and which wallpapers to show during the night.
+The normal sequential numbering rules mentioned in the ```Wallpapers directory``` subsections still apply.
+* Example naming scheme - ```DAY-01.jpg, DAY-02.jpg, NIGHT-03.jpg, NIGHT-04.jpg,...```.
+* If you do not want to segregate, use flowy in the normal mode (```--dir```).

 ## Experimental
 * By default, flowy evenly sets the wallpaper change time based on the number of wallpapers there are.
 In case you would like to modify these times, it can be done so by editing the ```config.toml``` file found in the config directory.
 You need to comment the ```flowy::generate_config``` function call in ```main.rs``` and then build it after modifying the config file.